mmostafa886/AutomationExercise/README.md

 setGroupByInstances=true
 setDataProviderThreadCount=1
 ```
+4. Multi-Threaded test has been added `src/test/java/MultiThreadedTest.java` using the `ThreadLocal<SHAFT.GUI.WebDriver> driver = new ThreadLocal<>();`and of course the consequent needed changes.
+5. The changes mentioned in the previous point helps to overcome the Driver problems related to parallel execution (Like closing the driver instance while there are other tests running).

 ## Docker Execution(With Cross-Browser testing)
 1. Make sure that `"Docker Desktop"` is installed on your local machine.